What to expect in the IELTS Exam

 - Make time at the end to check for any avoidable errors such as spelling

-In the IELTS Reading test, where again we have 40 questions but 60 minutes to answer them, the time factor is simply that the texts are too long to be “read”.
+How hard is IELTS reading?
+Well, in the IELTS Reading test, where again we have 40 questions but 60 minutes to answer them, the time factor is simply that the texts are too long to be “read”.
 You can’t read everything.
 You need to apply the right reading strategies from the beginning of your IELTS preparation right through to exam day.
 These include:

-- Make a check list of the range of question types.
+- Make a checklist of the range of question types.
 Which do you find trickier?

 - Practice as much as possible reading for gist (skimming) and reading for details (scanning)